 A child support order is not set in stone, and is subject to change should future conditions warrant it.
 Thus, either parent may petition the court to raise or lower the amount of child support paid if he or she feels the need to do so.
 And just like any other court judgement or decree, a child support order is legally enforceable.
 If child support is not being paid, the courts may use every legal tool available to enforce the order, including wage assignments, wage garnishments, contempt of court decrees and seizure of the non-payer’s property.

 As we’ve mentioned above, divorce is a difficult process for everyone but can be especially hard on the children involved.
 Sadly, much of the time children blame themselves, which is the last thing any of us want.
 There are no easy answers to give kids during a divorce, but as parents our actions and choices can make a world of difference.
 The most important thing parents can do for their children is let them know that they will both be there in the future.

-At Flakne Law we know you want to do the same, and we’re here to walk you through each step of the divorce process.
+At Flakne Law we’re here to walk you through each step of the divorce process.
 If you’re struggling with coming to an agreement with your spouse or are fighting to get the child support your child has been allotted, we can help.
 Our caring family law attorneys will do everything they can to provide you and your family with the best solution possible for your situation.
 Call (952) 888-9304 today or use our online form to schedule a consultation with one of our attorneys.

 "Brian Flakne handled my civil litigation in Hennepin County.
 Brian's courtroom skills are outstanding.
 I appreciated the time he took to explain all the relevant aspects of the law so that I would not be surprised by the arguments opposing counsel used at trial.
 By the time we started trial, I was confident that we had a terrific game plan and that we would win.
 He found a way for me to stand up to a bully and prevail."Victoria R.